lastui/rocker/README.md

 Q: Wait so this is code splitting?

-A: nope code splitting (even React.lazy and React.suspense) are approaches to top-down separation of big SPA into smaller chunks, because its top-down you cannot reuse any chunks generated from this approach in other products.
+A: No, code splitting (even React.lazy and React.suspense) are approaches to top-down separation of big SPA into smaller chunks, because its top-down you cannot reuse any chunks generated from this approach in other products.

 ---